wmo/ds03gcd/codebook.md

     angletBodyAccJerkMeangravityMean
     angletBodyGyroMeangravityMean

-which would be the following in lowercase
+which would be the following in lowercase :

     angletbodyaccmeangravity
     angletbodyaccjerkmeangravitymean
     angletbodygyromeangravitymean

-Which ones are more legible?
-I think everybody would agree that the CamelCase version is more legible.
+Which type is more legible?
+Few people will disagree with the CamelCase being more legible.

-### Issues with column names
+### Issues with feature names

-It was noted there are duplicate column names listed in the `UCI HAR Dataset/features.txt`.
+It was noted there are duplicate feature names listed in the `UCI HAR Dataset/features.txt`.

-These are the ones: (note: function zippedfile2list() of run_analysis.R is used here, so you want to source that script first)
+To find the dupes:

         l<-zippedfile2list(zipfilename,"/features.txt", -1)
         c<-count(unlist(lapply(l,function(x) { x[2]} )))
         c[c$freq>1,]

+(note: function zippedfile2list() of run_analysis.R is used in above code, so source that script first)

-List the duplicates:
+List of the duplicates feauture names:

         > c[c$freq>1,]
                                            x freq